Captum

 2. What is the importance of the interaction layer ?

-3. Which neurons are important for predicting Clicked Ads in the last fully-connected layer ?
+3. Which neurons are important for predicting clicked Ads in the last fully-connected layer ?

 4. How can neuron importance help us to perform model pruning.